Department Scholarships & Awards

 Dr. Stiles was born in 1895.
 He received his B.A. degree at Battle Creek College in 1927, and took his M.A. and Ph.D. degrees at the University of Michigan in 1931 and 1935.
-From 1934 to 1945 he was professor and head of biology at Coe College in Iowa.
+From 1934 to 1945 he was a professor and head of biology at Coe College in Iowa.
 In 1945 he joined the Biological Science Department in the Basic College at Michigan State College.
-He became full professor in 1946 and then Head of the Department of Zoology in January of 1948.
+He became a full professor in 1946 and then Head of the Department of Zoology in January of 1948.
 In 1966 Dr. Stiles received an honorary Doctor of Science degree from Ferris State University.
 He was the author of 20 books and manuals, and 47 professional papers.
-Dr. Stiles was known for his studies on human heredity, in particular genetic basis of Down's Syndrome.
+Dr. Stiles was known for his studies on human heredity, in particular, genetic basis of Down's Syndrome.
 He died on May 16, 1968 in Battle Creek at the age of 72.

 James W. Butcher, Professor and Chairman.

 Born in 1917, Dr. Butcher received his B.S. degree in 1943 at the University of Pittsburgh.
 After serving in World War II, he received his M. S. and Ph.D. degrees in 1949 and 1951 from the University of Minnesota.
-He joined the Department of Entomology at Michigan State University in 1957, and became full professor in 1965.
-Because of his administrative skills he was appointed Assistant Dean of the College of Natural Science in 1969; later, in 1972, he was promoted to Associate Dean of the College.
+He joined the Department of Entomology at Michigan State University in 1957, and became a full professor in 1965.
+Because of his administrative skills, he was appointed Assistant Dean of the College of Natural Science in 1969; later, in 1972, he was promoted to Associate Dean of the College.
 During 1974, he became Chairman of the Department of Zoology.
 From 1966 to 1967, Dr. Butcher studied in Vienna, Austria on a Fulbright Research Fellowship.
-He is the author of numerous papers on forest insects, pesticide side-effects and soil zoology.
+He is the author of numerous papers on forest insects, pesticide side-effects, and soil zoology.
 He was listed in Outstanding Educators of America in 1971.
 Dr. Butcher retired July 1, 1982 to St. Augustine, Florida.
 He died May 12, 1996 at the age of 79.